Spyrosigma/Medmitra/README.md

 ---

+## 🤖 AI Agentic Workflow

+MedMitra's core functionality is powered by a sophisticated, multi-agent system designed to analyze and synthesize medical data from various sources.
+This workflow is orchestrated on the backend and involves several specialized agents and processes working in concert.

+### 1. Initial Document Processing

+When a new case is created and documents are uploaded, the backend initiates a two-pronged processing approach:

+*   **PDF Lab Reports**: Lab reports in PDF format are processed using **LlamaParse**.
+This service intelligently parses the documents, extracting the raw text and preserving the structure, which is crucial for accurate analysis.
+The extracted text is then stored and linked to the case.
+*   **Radiology Images**: Radiology images (such as X-rays or MRIs) are stored, and their URLs are prepared for analysis by the Vision Agent.

+### 2. The Vision Agent: Analyzing Radiology Images

+The **Vision Agent** is responsible for analyzing the uploaded radiology images.
+It leverages a powerful multimodal model (**LLaVA**) through the Groq API.
+For each radiology image, the agent:
+1. Receives the image URL.
+2. Sends the image to the multimodal model with a specialized prompt (`RADIOLOGY_ANALYSIS_PROMPT`) designed to elicit a detailed analysis.
+3. The model returns a structured JSON object containing key findings, impressions, and a summary of the image.
+4. This structured data is then saved and associated with the specific radiology file in the case.

+### 3. The Medical Insights Agent: Generating Comprehensive Analysis

+Once the initial document processing and vision analysis are complete, the **Medical Insights Agent** takes over.
+This agent uses **LangGraph** to execute a reliable, state-driven workflow that synthesizes all the available data into a comprehensive medical analysis.
+The workflow proceeds through the following key states:

+1.  **Data Aggregation**: The agent gathers all the data for the case, including the doctor's initial notes, the text extracted from lab reports, and the structured summaries from the Vision Agent.
+2.  **Generate Case Summary**: It synthesizes all the information into a comprehensive, holistic summary of the patient's condition.
+3.  **Generate SOAP Note**: Based on the case summary, it constructs a structured **SOAP (Subjective, Objective, Assessment, Plan)** note.
+This is a standard format used by healthcare professionals to document patient information.
+4.  **Generate Primary Diagnosis**: Using the SOAP note and the full case context, the agent proposes a primary diagnosis, complete with an **ICD-10 code**, a description, a confidence score, and the supporting evidence from the provided documents.
+5.  **Save Results**: All the generated insights—the case summary, SOAP note, and diagnosis—are saved back to the database, marked as "completed," and made available to the user in the frontend.

+This structured, multi-agent approach ensures that each piece of medical data is processed by a specialized AI, and the results are then intelligently combined to provide clinicians with reliable, actionable insights.

+---

 ## 🚀 Technologies Used

 ### Backend

-* **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python 3.7+.
+* **FastAPI**: A modern, high-performance web framework for building APIs with Python.
 * **Python**: The core programming language for the backend logic and AI agents.
-* **LangChain / LangGraph**: Frameworks for developing applications powered by language models, used here for orchestrating complex AI workflows.
+* **LangChain / LangGraph**: Frameworks for developing applications powered by language models, used for orchestrating complex AI workflows.
 * **Groq**: Provides fast and efficient inference for large language models (LLMs), such as Llama 3, for AI analysis.
-* **LlamaParse**: An intelligent document parsing service used for extracting structured data from PDF lab reports.
+* **LlamaParse**: An intelligent document parsing service from LlamaIndex used for extracting structured data from PDF lab reports.
-* **Supabase**: An open-source Firebase alternative, providing PostgreSQL database, authentication, and file storage services.
+* **Supabase**: The application utilizes the `supabase-py` library to interact with a PostgreSQL database, manage authentication, and handle file storage.
-* **Pydantic**: Used for data validation and settings management, ensuring robust data models.
+* **Pydantic**: Used for data validation and settings management to ensure robust data models.

 ### Frontend

-* **Next.js**: A React framework for building server-rendered and static web applications with excellent developer experience.
+* **Next.js**: A React framework for building server-rendered and static web applications.
+The development server is powered by **Turbopack** for maximum speed.
 * **React**: A JavaScript library for building user interfaces.
 * **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript, enhancing code quality and maintainability.
-* **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs directly in your markup.
+* **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
-* **Shadcn/ui**: A collection of reusable UI components built with Tailwind CSS and Radix UI.
+* **Shadcn/ui**: A collection of reusable UI components built with **Radix UI** and Tailwind CSS.
+* **Supabase**: The frontend uses the `@supabase/ssr` and `@supabase/supabase-js` libraries for seamless and secure interaction with the Supabase backend for authentication and data management.
+* **Lucide React**: A comprehensive and beautiful icon library.
+* **Next-Themes**: For easy implementation of dark/light mode theme switching.
+* **Gladia**: Integrated for real-time speech-to-text transcription.

 ---